reem-shaikh/70DaysOfCode/main/23-11/readme.md

 eg: java code
 int another = 10;
 another = false;

-❌throws error
+❌throws error, because were assigning a boolean value to int code

-✅loosely typed programming language/ dyanamically typed type of data being stored in a variable can change at any point of time
+✅loosely typed programming language/ dyanamically typed **type of data being stored in a variable can changed at any point of time**

 JS is loosely typed. it doesnt care what datatype your storing in variable